Auto Storage Available at Orange Self Storage

-Do you need car storage in Columbus, OH?
-Casino Self Storage has an easy solution for you.
+Do you need car storage in Lewis Center, OH?
+Orange Self Storage has an easy solution for you.
 We offer reliable vehicle storage in a convenient location close to major roadways, gas stations, and auto parts stores.
 And with a clean, well-maintained facility, you can count on our team to provide the perfect home for storing your classic car, work truck, and more.

-Are you ready to reserve storage for your automobile in Columbus?
+Are you ready to reserve storage for your automobile in Lewis Center?
 Reach out to our team today.
 We’re here to answer your questions.

 AUTO STORAGE TIPS

 While preparing a car for storage, keep the following check list handy and be sure to follow it carefully so that your vehicle will run to its optimal performance level and continue to look like new when it’s time to take it out of storage.

 - Gather the tools and supplies that you may need before you get started.
 Some supplies you will need to have handy are various quality cleaners and protectants, a tire gauge, plastic drop cloth, cotton cloth, mothballs and mouse traps.
 Other items you will need are plastic bags, duct tape, fuel stabilizer, WD40, desiccant sacs, jack and jack stands.
 You may also need a large wood block for the battery and thin wood trim pieces for under the windshield wipers.
 Make sure that you have adequate amounts of each type of fluid on hand to top off all of your fluids.

 - Clean Your Car thoroughly both inside and out.
 Wash the exterior and use a buffer over the entire exterior of the car to buff out all imperfections and apply a good coat of wax.
 This will protect the exterior from corrosion.
 Consider having this professionally done.

 - Wipe the mirrors clean.
 Dirt and residue left on mirrors for long periods of time can cause rust and corrosion.